sweng-epfl/public/bootcamp/Readme.md

 > In System variables again, find PATH, click edit and append `%JAVA_HOME%\bin` at the end.
 > Make sure both variables are in "System" variables and not "User" variables.
 > Then close any open command line windows, to make sure the changes are taken into account.

+> :information_source: If you already had another version of Java installed, you may need to uninstall it to make sure you are using Java 12.
+> **On Windows**, you may need to remove `C:\ProgramData\Oracle\Java\javapath` from your PATH environment variable.

 To validate your installation, run `java -version` from the command line.
 You are ready to go if the command outputs something like this: